Place de la Concorde: North side

 The building on the east, the Hôtel de la Marine, was originally the royal Garde-Meuble, the depot for all the royal furnishings.
-Marie-Antoinette also had a small apartment there.
+Marie Antoinette also had a small apartment there.
 In 1792, during the Revolution, it became the headquarters of the French Navy.
 The Navy departed in 2015, and the building is now a national monument and museum.
 The ceremonial rooms of the Navy and the apartments of the original intendants before the Revolution have been restored.
-Since 2021 the building is also home to the Al Thani Collection, a collection of ancient art from early civilisations brought together by Sheik Hamad bin Abdullah Khalifa Al Thani, first cousin of the Emir of Qatar.
+Since 2021 the building is also home to the Al Thani Collection, a collection of ancient art from early civilisations brought together by Sheikh Hamad bin Khalifa Al Thani, first cousin of the Emir of Qatar.

-The building on the east is divided into four separate buildings, which were originally occupied by members of the French Nobility.
+The building on the west is divided into four separate buildings, which were originally occupied by members of the French Nobility.